cc-ai/kdb/README.md

 ## How to use 📃

-This repository is the CCAI project's knowledge database.
+This repository is the VICC project's knowledge database.
 We use it to:

 * Store [resources](/resources) (code, tools, news articles and so on)
 * Distribute tasks according to specific [domains](/domains)